erikdubois/Mint-Y-Colora-Theme/README.md

 	3-make-assets.sh

-**4. Build and install the theme**

-    4-final-installation.sh

-#You have to change the names manually.

-Easier than looking in the files where to change what.
+**4. Renaming

+If all went well you will find the result in the following directory in your working folder

+    usr/share/themes   NOT /usr/share/themes !!

+Rename the directories to have an other name or you will doubles in your theme manager.

+Rename the <b>folders</b> so that they are unique.
+E.g. Mint-Y-Sun

+Change the <b>index.theme</b> so that the names of the theme are the same as the folder.
+E.g. Mint-Y-Sun

+**5. Moving them to the right folder

-I move them manually from
+I move them manually to

     ~/.themes